-Based on the Order dated 2nd November 2021 the Company has revised its billing for FY 22.
+Based on the Order dated.
+2nd November 2021 the Company has revised its billing from FY 22.

-During the year CERC has allowed way leave charges to be recovered from beneficiaries.
-Amount pertains to way leave charges till 31 March 2022.
+During the previous year CERC has allowed way leave charges to be recovered from beneficiaries.
+Previous Year figure includes way leave charges from April 15 tol 31 March 2022.

-22.4 Contract Balances
+21.4 Contract Balances